What is computer networking?

 Good programming skills are also very important.
 Although a good programming background may not be necessary for some of the topics under networking (e.g., low-level communications, hardware issues), networking protocols and software require a solid programming background.

 Most of the time, students have to develop skills in a new paradigm of programming: distributed programming.
 In distributed programming, replicas of the same of code run on different machines but work collectively to do a common task.
 This may sound like parallel programming, but it's not quite the same.
 Most of the time, code replicated over the network treats each other as peers and exchanges messages to proceed on a common task, e.g., transferring data from one machine to another.

 A solid capability for abstract thinking is also essential for networking, like most other computer science fields.
 Networking typically involves a layered architecture where each layer is an abstraction of services to layer above.
 Writing code for networking software involves a good deal of abstraction.

 Internship opportunities in networking range from simple network testing and troubleshooting to backend research and development of network protocols and components.
-Both hardware and software based opportunities are available, but software opportunities are generally more in quantity.
+Both hardware- and software-based opportunities are available, but software opportunities are generally more plentiful.
 Most of the interns are assigned to specific tasks in the company and are expected to deliver in a few months time frame.

 Since it became as essential as computing, networking solutions are actively sought by industry, government, and military.
 There many core networking companies that generate solutions purely in computer networking.
 However, any IT or software company today needs experts in networking.
 Typically, an IT company has a communications and networking division as one of its biggest divisions.